Mindfulness-based therapy

 Second(s)

-Contact us for individual psychology sessions or formal mindfulness training.
+Contact us for individual therapy or group mindfulness training.

 Mindfulness Therapists Support

-Monthly MiCBT Interest and Research Group – Peer supervision meeting and research update – 3rd Thursday of each month.
-Contact Dr Sarah Francis for more information
+- There is a growing community of MiCBT practitioners globally – our monthly MiCBT Supervision and Research Group meeting supports clinicians using MiCBT – Peer supervision and discussion on relevant research – 3rd Thursday of each month.
+Contact Dr Sarah Francis for more information.

 Our Services